Business Opportunities in Germany

 WORLD CLASS AVIATION R&D LANDSCAPE

 Companies active in the German aerospace industry invest heavily in research and development, with the industry recording one of the country’s highest R&D spending levels relative to overall turnover.
-Around EUR 4 billion was set aside for R&D purposes in 2016 - equivalent to an R&D quota of 11 percent.
+EUR 4 billion were set aside for R&D purposes in 2017 - equivalent to an R&D quota of ten percent.
 Strong industry investment levels are enabled and accompanied by the presence of an excellent public R&D landscape with dedicated government R&D support for aeronautics and space.

 The German Aerospace Center (DLR), Germany’s central aerospace research body, employs approximately eight thousand people at 39 institutes across 20 locations.
 A number of institutes belonging to the renowned Fraunhofer-Gesellschaft, Max Planck Society and Leibniz Association also conduct aerospace-related research activities.